 Dr Gregory Votolato, Victoria & Albert Museum and Royal College of Art

-"Wonderful to see this seminal text in its second edition; updates on enduring popular fascination with ocean liner and the current, compelling, discussion of the cruise industry."
+"Wonderful to see this seminal text in its second edition; updates on enduring popular fascination with ocean liners and the current compelling discussion of the cruise industry."

 Dr Harriet Mckay, The Cass School of Art, Architecture & Design, London